25.8.17

 *a fresh coat of BLACK marine oil paint.

-*good size glass table that
+*good-sized glass table that

-will easily seat 4 large size adults.
+will easily seat 4 large adults.

 Bought last fall from the fabric store %50 off outdoor heavy duty fabric with a fine lovely yellowish green weave pattern.